 Vrana ropana: It is useful in healing wounds.

-Kushta ghana: It is used in leprosy.
+Kushta ghana: It is useful in treating leprosy.

 Vedana sthapana: It acts as a pain killer.

-Kandu ghana: It is helpful in itching.
+Kandu ghana: It is helps in relieving itching.

-Apachi: It is useful in cervical lymphadenitis.
+Apachi: It is useful in reducing the effects of cervical lymphadenitis.

-Palitya: It is useful in hair loss.
+Palitya: It is useful to reduce hair loss.

-Madhu meha: It is useful in diabetes.
+Madhu meha: It is useful in treating diabetes.

 According to the Sushruta Samhita, neem oil has the following uses and benefits.5